jengroff/music-api-pdm/README.md

 # Music API

-API for managing music playlists and related assets; makes use of Spotify API but does not require it.
+API for managing music playlists and related assets.
+To make use of the Spotify endpoints (and related classes & methods) you need to supply your own `SPOTIFY_CLIENT_ID` and `SPOTIFY_SECRET`.
+You can obtain them here if you're not already registered as a Spotify developer:  https://developer.spotify.com/

 ## Features